RajuProbStat/myFunc/README.txt

-ultsSupplementary information / reproducible research files for the manuscript
+Supplementary information / reproducible research files for the manuscript
 Title: "Bootstrap Tests for Simultaneous Monotone Ordering of Effects in a Two-Way ANOVA"

 Authors: Raju Dey, Anjana Mondal and Somesh Kumar
 In case of questions or comments please contact rajudey.cob1997@gmail.com; mondal.anjana25@gmail.com;
 smsh@maths.iitkgp.ac.in

-In order to reproduce all the Results, Tables and Figures presented in the manuscript and its supplementary material we have made a folder "code_results" having the subfolders "code_functions", "code_intermediate_results", "intermediate_results", "reproduce_results", and the "README" file.
+In order to reproduce all the results, tables and figures presented in the manuscript and its supplementary material we have made a folder "code_results" having the subfolders "code_functions", "code_intermediate_results", "intermediate_results", "reproduce_results", and the "README" file.